charlliepark/charlliepark.github.io/portfolio.md

 ### Honor and Award

 * Award from Excellent tourism worker of Korea Tourism Association in 2014
-* Top sales contest ranked 5, 2 times in HanaTOUR
+* Top sales contest ranked 5, 2 times in HanaTour
-* Win a prize in Hanatour contest for K.M 3 times.in HanaTOUR
+* Win a prize in Hanatour contest for K.M 3 times.in HanaTour
-* Win a prize “outstanding employee award” in 2000 in HanaTOUR
+* Win a prize “outstanding employee award” in 2000 in HanaTour